Lucia1987/lucia1987.github.io/_posts/2016-03-17-Fab-Lab-WGTN-9italiano.markdown

 date:   2016-02-11 12:12:12
 ---

+# Did you write the instructions down so you can do it again?

 La vista di ciò che è estremamente bello, nella natura o nell'arte, richiama il ricordo dell'oggetto amato con la rapidità del lampo.

 Henry Beyle Stendhal, Dell'amore, Libro I, cap.
 XIV, estratto

+# You are the key to opening the door of the world.

 The Koru